sudoTinaW/sudotinaw.github.io/_posts/2020-08-04-binary-tree.md

 date: '2020-08-04 14:50:00 -0000'
 categories: Binary Tree
 ---
-## Binary Tree

-### Basic Knowledge

 Binary Tree is a data structure extended from linked list data structure.
 It has the character of inconsecutive data storage , and indirect data access(unlike array's direct access). **It suits to traverse by recursion**.

+### Basic Knowledge

 There are 3 ways of traversal.
 Most of the issues can be resolved using the 3 ways of traversal.